cse-sim/cse/doc/src/docs/input-data/airhandler.md

 Cooling coil schedule choice, hourly variable.
 Use a suitable CSE expression for ahccSched if cooling coil is to operate only at certain times, only in hot weather, etc.

-<%= csv_table(<<END, :row_header => false)
+{{
-AVAIL, Cooling coil will operate as necessary (within its capacity) to cool the supply air to the supply temperature setpoint.
+  csv_table("AVAIL, Cooling coil will operate as necessary (within its capacity) to cool the supply air to the supply temperature setpoint.
 OFF, Cooling coil will not operate no matter how hot the supply air is.
-To avoid error messages&comma; a CHW coil should be scheduled OFF whenever its COOLPLANT is scheduled OFF.
+To avoid error messages&comma; a CHW coil should be scheduled OFF whenever its COOLPLANT is scheduled OFF.")
-END
-%>
+}}

 {{
   member_table({